Multi Layer Insulation Films

 Multi Layer Insulation Design Considerations

 Multi layer insulation materials consist of lightweight reflective films assembled in many thin layers.
 These layers are typically made of polyimide and/or polyester films (according to design, could be from 5 to 30 layers) that are vapor deposited with 99.99% aluminum, on one or both sides.
-The multilayer films assist in the material's heat management by reducing emittance with each layer.
+MLI insulation blankets often include a spacer material and metallized film that has been perforated.
+The multilayer films assist in the material's heat management by reducing incident energy with each successive layer.

 Multi Layer Insulation Maintains Operational Temperatures